 Pandemic or not, deciding on a birth plan has always been a part of pregnancy planning.
 Now, with COVID-19 in the picture, it’s more important than ever to consider exposure risk and comfort level when creating a birth plan.

 Whether you will deliver in the hospital or a birthing center, figuring out where to deliver is a unique and individual decision best made after an open discussion with your obstetrician or midwife.
 They can help you determine an appropriate setting, where the anticipated needs of both you and your baby can be met.
-In addition, you’ll also need to decide who will be with you during your baby’s delivery and understand how the COVID-19 pandemic impacts this decision.
+In addition, you should ask about COVID-19 policies in place to see whether that impacts who will be with you during delivery or afterwards.

 Independence Blue Cross (Independence) members can enroll in the Baby BluePrints® program for individualized support throughout pregnancy and after giving birth.
 Registered Nurse Health Coaches can also help with pregnancy safety and the pandemic and provide helpful resources.
 Members who are expecting can call 1-800-598-BABY to enroll.

 Decide on a Plan for Bringing Baby Home

 It is important to protect babies from illness, especially in the first months of life, but COVID-19 presents additional things to consider.